-Andrea Jenkins was born on May 10, 1961 to Shirley Green.
-She grew up in North Lawndale, participating in the Cub Scouts and playing football at Robert Lindblom Math & Science Academy on Chicago’s South Side.
-She relocated to Minneapolis following high school graduation, and attended the University of Minnesota.
+Andrea Jenkins was born on May 10, 1961, to Shirley Green.
+She grew up in North Lawndale, Illinois, participating in the Cub Scouts and playing football at Robert Lindblom Math & Science Academy on Chicago’s South Side.
+After high school graduation, she relocated to Minneapolis and attended the University of Minnesota.

-Jenkins came out as gay in her 20s, married a woman, and had a child before divorcing.
-She went to work as a vocational counselor with Hennepin County, Minnesota as she returned to college and received her bachelor’s degree from Metropolitan State University in St. Paul.
-She would later earn master’s degrees from Hamline University in St. Paul, and Southern New Hampshire University.
+Jenkins identified as gay in her 20s, married a woman, and had a child before divorcing.
+At 30, she started her transition.
+She went to work as a vocational counselor in Hennepin County, Minnesota, as she returned to college and received her bachelor’s degree from Metropolitan State University in St. Paul.
+She would later earn master’s degrees from Hamline University in St. Paul and Southern New Hampshire University.

-Jenkins’ political career began in 2001, when she served on the campaign of Minneapolis City Council candidate Robert Lilligren, and became a staffer following his election.
-When Elizabeth Glidden won a seat on City Council in 2005, she hired Jenkins as an aide.
-During her tenure with Glidden, Jenkins earned the Bush Fellowship dedicated to transgender issues, and helped to establish the Transgender Issues Work Group in 2014.
-That same year, Jenkins organized a City Council summit on transgender equality addressing the issues faced by trans people in Minnesota.
+Jenkins’ political career began in 2001 when she served on the campaign of Minneapolis City Council candidate Robert Lilligren and became a staffer following his election.
+When Elizabeth Glidden won a seat on the City Council in 2005, she hired Jenkins as an aide.
+During her tenure with Glidden, Jenkins earned the Bush Fellowship dedicated to transgender issues and helped establish the Transgender Issues Work Group in 2014.
+That same year, Jenkins organized a City Council summit on transgender equality addressing the problems faced by trans people in Minnesota.